This website is run by the Scottish Government. It is designed to be used by as many people as possible.

 Link text issues

-Some links have aria-label attributes that override the visible link text.
-This results in confusing or non-descriptive announcements for screen reader users.
+Some links may have aria-label attributes that override the visible link text.
+This can result in confusing or non-descriptive announcements for screen reader users.

 No way to stop autoplay

-On some pages there is no way for users to pause or stop auto playing video content.
-The homepage is an example where this happens.
-This can be distracting or problematic for certain users.
+On some pages there may be no way for users to pause or stop auto playing video content.

 Issues with navigation menu text